bullintheserver/linuxstudysessions/topic1.md

 - Estimated 68% of web servers are Unix
     - Largest portion of those are Linux
     - Allows for lower cost and greater scalability
-    - Many Linux sytems run in cloud as IaaS, PaaS, or SaaS
+    - Many Linux systems run in cloud as IaaS, PaaS, or SaaS
 - IaaS (Infrastructure as a Service)
     - Pay as you go format
     - Process known as *Virtualization*